what flow rate is right for my baby?

 • Level 2 is recommended for:

-• The level 2 flow rate measures 26.3 mL/min with a cv of .035.
-It is equivalent to mōmi’s gen 1 “fast” flow rate.
+• The level 2 flow rate measures 20.8 mL/min with a cv of .04.
+It is similar to the mōmi Gen 1 "m" (medium) flow rate.

 why opt for a slower flow?